Computation of hyperspherical Bessel functions: Computationally efficient algorithms

 The continued fraction converges according to Pincherle's theorem~\cite{Gautschi:1967:CAT,Press:1992:NRC:148286} since $y_l=\Phi^\nu_l(\chi)$ is the minimal solution.
 By dividing~\eqref{eq:dphirec} by $\Phi^\nu_l(\chi)$ and using equation~\eqref{eq:CF0} we finally find

 CF1, equation~\eqref{eq:CF1}, is finally evaluated using the modified Lentz method~\cite{Lentz:76,Thompson1986490,Press:1992:NRC:148286}.

-\section{CF1 for $K=1$}
+\subsection{CF1 for $K=1$}

-For $K=1$ the iteration may not have enough room to converge because of the restriction $l<\nu$.
-In practise what happens is that the argument of the square root $\sqrt{\nu^2-K(l+j+1)^2}$ in equation~\eqref{eq:CF0} becomes less than zero.
+For $K=1$ the iteration may not always converge because the restriction $l<\nu$ puts an upper limit on the number of iterations.
+In practice what happens is that the argument of the square root $\sqrt{\nu^2-K(l+j+1)^2}$ in equation~\eqref{eq:CF0} becomes less than zero.
 However, by using the relation to Gegenbauer polynomials in equation~\eqref{eq:Gegenbauer}, we can evaluate $\frac{{\Phi^\nu_l}^\prime(\chi)}{\Phi^\nu_l(\chi)}$ directly.
 From equation~\eqref{eq:Gegenbauer} we get

 We are computing the Gegenbauer polynomials through recurrence, so the derivative is available to us for free through the formula

 which can be derived from the recurrence relations satisfied by the Gegenbauer polynomials.
 Equation~\eqref{eq:CF1fromGegenbauer} will always work, but if $\nu \gg l$ it may be much faster to converge the continued fraction in equation~\eqref{eq:CF1}, depending on $ \chi$.
 If we suspect the continued fraction to be faster we try that first, but if it fails to converge we fall back on equation~\eqref{eq:CF1fromGegenbauer}.